-The Integrative Core (IC) is how Mount Union brings the liberal arts to life.
-This unique curriculum is a collection of foundational courses that ensure breadth of study and a well-founded experience.
+The Integrative Core (IC) is Mount Union’s way to bring the liberal arts to life.
+This unique curriculum is a collection of foundational courses that ensure breadth of study and a well-rounded experience.
 Extending throughout all four years of undergraduate study, the IC allows students to explore a variety of concepts and topics through four levels that build upon one another.
 It is structured to enhance the learning developed through majors and minors and provides for the development of critical thinking and written and oral communication skills.

 Across the curriculum, Mount Union students are engaged in collaborative learning that fosters teamwork, communication, and interdisciplinary understanding.
-One example includes engineering and business students working hand-in-hand to design and develop products going to market.
+One example includes a joint effort of engineering and business students as they work hand-in-hand to design and develop products going to market.
 Another brought engineering and art students together to create a conceptual design for a September 11th memorial, incorporating two artifacts that were secured from the former Twin Towers.

 |International Student Organization||X|

 Mount Union excels at providing an optimal combination of theoretical appreciation and practical preparation, both of which are vital to success in today’s rapidly changing world.
 The University’s stellar faculty, many of whom have received their educations from world-class institutions, put student learning and success first.